RiiConnect24/Wii-Guide/_pages/Home.md

 **Custom Firmware** ("CFW") enables you to use more advanced hacks that userland homebrew can't easily do.
 For instance, signature patches let you install unsigned titles that appear right on your HOME Menu.

-CFW can be easily set up on any console that is on 11.1.0 or lower.
+CFW can be easily set up on any console that is on 11.2.0 (latest) or lower.
 Other versions can have their firmware downgraded.

 ## What does this guide install?